 - Staying Safe During COVID-19 (National Domestic Violence Hotline): How COVID-19 could uniquely impact intimate partner violence survivors; words from survivors; and a few suggestions for survivors that may make this uncertain time feel a little bit safer.
 Available in Spanish (see below).

-- If You Are Pregnant, Breastfeeding, or Caring for Young Children (CDC): Information about COVID-19 in the prenatal period, during birth, while breastfeeding, and while caring for young children.
+- Breastfeeding and Caring for Newborns (CDC): Information about COVID-19 in the prenatal period, during birth, while breastfeeding, and while caring for young children.
 Available in multiple languages (see below)

 - Sample Birth Plans for COVID-19 (March of Dimes): Designed for pregnant and birthing people to assess their preferences based on the policies of their chosen place of birth.
 Includes questions to ask providers.
 Available in Spanish (see below).